-Skin Contour Irregularities- Contour and shape irregularities and depressions may occur after a body lift.
-Visible and palpable wrinkling of skin can occur.
-Residual skin irregularities at the ends of the incisions or "dog ears" are always a possibility as is skin pleating when there is excessive redundant skin.
+Skin Contour Irregularities- Contour irregularities and depressions may occur after otoplasty.
+Visible and palpable wrinkling of skin and ear cartilage can occur.
+Residual skin irregularities at the ends of the incisions or "dog ears" are always a possibility and may require additional surgery.
 This may improve with time, or it can be surgically corrected.